MicrosoftDocs/microsoft-salescopilot-docs/articles/view-understand-meeting-summary.md

 The meeting summary page provides a high-level view of how the conversation with a customer went, and includes follow-up action items and relevant keywords, a timeline, a transcript of the call, and more.

+## License requirements

+Capabilities mentioned in this article are available only to users with the Copilot for Sales standard license.
+If you have the Copilot for Sales premium license, see [View sales related insights in Microsoft Teams meeting recap](view-meeting-summary-recap.md).

 ## View the meeting summary

 When the meeting summary is ready, you'll receive a message from the **Copilot for Sales** bot in your personal chat.
 The message includes meeting details such as the title, date, time, and attendees, and a link to the summary.
 You can use the link in the message to view the summary or go to the **Copilot for Sales** tab in the meeting.